ritvikindupuri/Orbitwatch-final-/TECHNICAL_DOCS.md

 We utilize **SGP4 (Simplified General Perturbations 4)**, the NASA/NORAD standard for propagating satellite orbits.

-### 5.1 Historical Reconstruction
+### 5.1 Real-Time Historical Reconstruction
 In `AnomalyDetailView.tsx`, we generate the "Orbital History" charts.
-Since we don't store past data in a database, we **mathematically reconstruct** it.
+Since the application is client-side and stateless regarding long-term history, we **mathematically reconstruct** the past 24 hours using a **Moving Window** strategy.

-*   We take the current TLE.
+*   **Trigger:** A `setInterval` hook fires every 5 seconds, updating the reference `now` timestamp.
-*   We run the SGP4 propagator in a loop, decrementing time by 15 minutes for 96 steps (24 hours).
+*   **Process:** The SGP4 propagator runs in a loop, calculating positions for `t = now`, `t = now - 15m`, `t = now - 30m`, etc., for 96 steps.
-*   This generates the precise Altitude and Velocity curves seen in the UI.
+*   **Result:** The charts (Altitude/Velocity) shift dynamically in real-time, simulating a live data stream filling the buffer, even though the data is derived from the physics engine on the fly.

 ---